AkshayRameshAppDEV/Day-13-100DaysOfSwift/README.md

 ### 4. String Interpolation
   - When you wanna include the variable or constant inside a string use `\(variableName)` to have a value

+### 5. Arrays
+  - Collection of  Values inside [..., .., ..]
+  - zero based index
+  - Accessed via index like arr[0] ..If index > arr.length then out of bounds exception
+  - Heterogeneous collection of elements in array [Any]
+  - String]() Create empty array which will later hold strings
+  - If you wanna combine two arrays you can use + operator

+### 6. Dictionary
+  - Key value pairs which makes it sensible and tells true meaning of the variable